-Unsolicited packages showing up at your door might seem like a lucky break, but the Better Business Bureau is warning residents about the dangers of "brushing."
-The scam involves sending unordered items to unsuspecting recipients to exploit their personal information and post fake reviews online.
+Unsolicited packages at your door might seem like a lucky break, but the Better Business Bureau (BBB) warns residents about the risks of "brushing" scams.
+A brushing scam involves third-party sellers sending unsolicited packages to individuals to create the appearance of legitimate purchases.
+The goal is to use these fake transactions to boost product ratings and reviews online.

 Related Stories:

-Amazon requests details such as the number of packages received, tracking numbers, and any additional relevant information to assist with investigations.
-The company takes action against violators, which may include suspending seller accounts, withholding payments, and cooperating with law enforcement.
+Amazon requests details such as the number of packages received, tracking numbers, and additional relevant information to assist with investigations.
+The company takes action against violators, including suspending seller accounts, withholding payments, and cooperating with law enforcement.

 The BBB warns that brushing scams poses risks beyond fake reviews.
 Receiving unsolicited packages could mean scammers have accessed personal information, such as names, addresses, or phone numbers.
 Porch pirates may also use the scam to monitor deliveries and steal packages before recipients retrieve them.